apache/sedona/docs/download/compile.md

 ```

 !!!warning
 	After staged the three releases, you need to manually revert the commited three scala files.
-You will see 6 [maven-release-plugin] commits and 3 more tags in Sedona GitHub repo.
+You will see 6 [maven-release-plugin] commits and 1 more tag in Sedona GitHub repo.

 ### Close the staging repo
 1. Check the status of the staging repo: [Locate and Examine Your Staging Repository